aggregat4/dendriform/JOURNAL.md

 * the file selection can not stay persistent after import (reset values after import)
 * test dynalist OPML
 * test large OPML

+## 24.3.2019

+Made the opml import dialog more useful, still missing validation messages.

+Tested import of opml files with larger sets of data, including more thatn 10 000 nodes of my work workflowy.
+Got the client side rendering fixed to allow for very quick insertion.
+The insertion into the eventlog now also finishes, but takes long time.
+Client side is crazy fast.

+Remove some console.debugs from inner storage loops, but I think we need to start optimising storage.
+At the very least get the UUIDs out of there.

+Inserting individual events and directly garbage collecting them is also nasty.
+What can we optimise?

+At the very least we need something that watchs the event queue and prevents closing the window as long as it is not empty.